tinuola/fm_product-list-cart/public/fm-assets/challenge.md

+**To do this challenge, you need a basic understanding of HTML, CSS and JavaScript.**

 ## The Challenge

 Your challenge is to build out this product list project that includes a functional cart and get it looking as close to the design as possible.